highfidelity/hifi-docs-grav-content/02.create-and-explore/05.avatars/08. create-avatar-with-flow/docs.md

 2. You can also use our Package Model tool to add your avatar script.

     a.
 Create a folder in the path of your avatar that includes the script.

     b.
+In the interface, go to Edit > 'Package Model as .fst'

+    c.
 Select the path in the "Script Directory" section of the Package Model tool, seen here:
 ![addScript2](addscript2.PNG)

 When packaging your model, the tool will iterate through the directory and add each script to the FST file.
 Now, you can upload the folder structure to the Marketplace or to your preffered hosting service.